gcjyzdd/SDC-P1/report.md

 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
+My pipeline consisted of 5 steps：

   1. First, I converted the images to grayscale;